u88f33/online-medicine-shopping/README.md

 - Bootstrap
 - EJS

-The system allows Customers to browse and order medicines Admin to manage customers, medicines, suppliers, and orders Suppliers to be linked with medicines for tracking
+The system allows Customers to browse and order medicines and Admin to manage customers, medicines, suppliers, and orders Suppliers to be linked with medicines for tracking